ChristianLapinig/fcc/backend-dev/curriculum/README.md

 ```
 Anything in the public folder is now accessible via `http://host:port/public/path/to/asset`.
 An example of this would be `http://localhost:8080/public/styles/styles.css`.
 Here,
-The contents of `styles.css` would be displayed in the browser.
+the contents of `styles.css` would be displayed in the browser.